-- 1 In the toolbox, click the Paint tool - 2 Open the Brush picker on the property bar, choose a brush category, and then choose a brush.
+- 2 Open the Brush picker on the property bar, choose a brush category, and then choose a brush.

-- 3 Click Edit > Repeat brushstroke. - If there are two menu items called Repeat brushstroke, click the second one. - 4 In the Repeat stroke dialog box, choose a saved brushstroke from the Stroke list box. - 5 In the Repeat stroke dialog box, modify any attributes. - 6 Click in the image window to apply the brushstroke.
+- 3 Click Edit ▶ Repeat brushstroke. - If there are two menu items called Repeat brushstroke, click the second one. - 4 In the Repeat stroke dialog box, choose a saved brushstroke from the Stroke list box. - 5 In the Repeat stroke dialog box, modify any attributes. - 6 Click in the image window to apply the brushstroke.